minneelyyyy/uutils/README.md

 	$(LD) $(LDFLAGS) -nostdlib -o bin/$@ src/$@.o  $(OBJS)
 ```

+Then `mkdir bin`.
 This will put the binaries in their own neat little folder, which you can then copy them easily from.